buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Since the D+ and D- are both inputs and outputs, the flag I gave them points in both directions.
 The flag directions are purely cosmetic and don't affect functionality whatsoever.
 </p>

 To hook up USB to the STM32, we need to have a connector.
 I would've loved to put USB-C on my keyboard, but after a lot of measuring and trying, there is unfortunately no space inside the case for it.
 So I'm gonna have to use the same 90º 5 pin connector that the original board uses (the 5th pin is "Shield Ground").
-It's usually a good idea to have a 500mA fuse on the USB connector's power line in case we plug the keyboard into a faulty USB that sends too much current down the 5V line.
+It's usually a good idea to have a 500mA fuse on the USB connector's power line in case we plug the keyboard into a faulty USB that pushes too much current down the 5V line.
 The fuse will pop but it will save everything else on our board.
+USB 2.0 is usually limited by 500mA, USB 3.0 can do 900mA, and USB-C varies because the USB-C spec is a headache.

 <p align="center">
 ![USB connector schematic](images/BuuKeeb/USBConnector.png)</br>
-VBUS and 5V are basically the same thing, except we usually designate VBUS as "raw unsafe voltage straight from the connector", it becomes a safe 5V after going through the fuse.
+VBUS and 5V are basically the same thing, except we usually designate VBUS as "raw unsafe voltage straight from the connector", it becomes a "safe and protected" 5V after going through the fuse.
 </p>

 If you are using a sane type of USB connection, like USB-C, you'll need to hook up some extra components for proper functionality.
 Refer to your spec sheet.